Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Ethical Statement

 \section{Ethical Statement}

 This study strictly adhered to ethical guidelines throughout the human evaluation and data usage process.
 All content used in the human evaluation and human reranking—including NQ320K and Wikipedia documents—was publicly accessible and did not involve any private or proprietary data.
 We did not obtain IRB approval for our study, following precedents set by prior work~\cite{kim-etal-2023-soda, kang-etal-2024-large} which conducted similar human evaluations without IRB oversight.
 We ensure that no ethical concerns would arise during the evaluation.
 The evaluation and reranking were conducted on Amazon Mechanical Turk (AMT), where all participation was anonymous and no personal information was collected at any stage.
-For human evaluation, we hire three different judges per instance from Amazon Mechanical Turk and guarantee fair compensation for each judge.
+For human evaluation, we hire three different judges per instance from AMT and guarantee fair compensation for each judge.
 We pay \$0.15 for each unit task.
 Human judges were fully informed about the task's purpose, procedure, and estimated time requirement before beginning the task.
-Additionally, all examples were screened to exclude offensive, hateful, or sensitive content and were limited to socially and culturally neutral topics.
-All datasets used in this study are publicly available and appropriately licensed.
-Specifically, the NQ dataset is distributed under the Apache 2.0 license, and the MS MARCO dataset is released under the MIT license.
+All examples were screened to exclude offensive, hateful, or sensitive content and were limited to socially and culturally neutral topics.
+All datasets are publicly available and appropriately licensed; the NQ dataset under the Apache 2.0 license and the MS MARCO dataset under the MIT license.